kogrms/kogrms/README.md

 ## About me
 🔎 Looking for a job as a frontend developer

-🌱 Learning JavaScript and React at Yandex.Praktikum
+🌱 Learning React.js at Yandex.Praktikum

 ♻️ Worked as an environmental engineer for 6 years